Space environment applications

 Atomox

-Atomox is an enhanced 3D numerical analysis tool for evaluation of atomic oxygen (and other species of the atmosphere) flux, fluence and material erosion, based on existing atmosphere and wind models.
+Atomox is an enhanced 3D numerical analysis tool designed for the evaluation of atomic oxygen (and other atmospheric species) flux, fluence, and material erosion based on existing atmosphere and wind models.
 It involves mission and pointing modules, along with ray-tracing technique and 2D /3D visualisation facilities.

-All spacecraft surfaces are meshed into elements and the analysis is performed for each element.
-The mission and pointing modules provide the discretized location of the spacecraft together with its velocity with respect to the Earth.
-At the end of each orbital arc, orbital averaged or accumulated values are calculated which can be extrapolated when several arcs are specified.
+All spacecraft surfaces are meshed into elements, and analyses are conducted individually on each element.
+The mission and pointing modules provide discretized location of the spacecraft together with its velocity with respect to the Earth.
+At the end of each orbital arc, Atomox computes orbital-averaged or accumulated values that can be extrapolated over several arcs, if specified.

 The ray-tracing technique (Monte-Carlo technique) is used.
 It considers emitted rays from the surface of the satellite and detects if a given element is struck by the ray.
 Then, the ray can be followed by multiple reflections on the satellite surfaces (specular and diffuse reflectance taken into account).